sanger-tol/tolqc/tolqc-api/app/test/README.md

 - That new list resources work correctly
 - That new post response model works correctly
+    - check the various edge cases such as:
+        - The same object given multiple times
 - Test bulk get works correctly